Top 5 This Week

 Smoked Meat

-Montreal smoked meat is the city’s defining dish — beef brisket dry-cured with a rub of black pepper, coriander, garlic, and spices (similar to pastrami but distinct in flavor and texture), then smoked and steamed until yielding, sliced by hand to order, and served on rye bread with yellow mustard.
-The fat content of the cut matters: “lean” is the deli option, “medium” has more flavor, “fat” (or “extra fatty”) is for the committed.
+Montreal smoked meat is the city’s defining dish — beef brisket dry-cured with a rub of black pepper, coriander, garlic, and spices (a cousin of pastrami, but distinct in flavour and texture), then smoked and steamed until yielding, sliced by hand to order, and served on rye bread with yellow mustard.
+The fat content of the cut matters: “lean” is the deli option, “medium” carries more flavour, “fat” (or “extra fatty”) is for the committed.
 Schwartz’s Hebrew Delicatessen on Boulevard Saint-Laurent has been the standard since 1928, with lineups that stretch out the door at all hours.
 The smoked meat sandwich ($14–18) and a half-sour pickle is the order.

 Bagels

-Montreal bagels are fundamentally different from New York bagels — smaller, denser, slightly sweet (made with honey in the dough), with a larger hole, and baked in a wood-fired oven rather than boiled in plain water.
-The result is crispier outside, chewier inside, and more complex in flavor.
-St-Viateur Bagel (since 1957) and Fairmount Bagel (since 1919) have been the two institutions locked in eternal rivalry, both on the same street in Mile End.
-Get them fresh from the oven, ideally with a smear of cream cheese from the adjacent grocery store.
+Montreal bagels are a different animal from their New York cousins — smaller, denser, slightly sweet (made with honey in the dough), with a larger hole, and baked in a wood-fired oven rather than boiled in plain water.
+The result is crispier outside, chewier inside, and more complex on the palate.
+St-Viateur Bagel (since 1957) and Fairmount Bagel (tracing its roots to 1919) are the two Mile End institutions that have kept up a friendly rivalry for decades.
+Get them straight from the oven, ideally with a smear of cream cheese from the shop next door.
 They are not the same eaten cold, a day later, in another city.

 Poutine

-Poutine was invented in rural Quebec in the late 1950s — French fries with fresh cheese curds (the squeak is not optional) and rich brown gravy.
-La Banquise in the Plateau-Mont-Royal neighborhood is open 24 hours and serves over 30 varieties of poutine, from the classic to versions topped with duck confit, foie gras, or pulled pork.
-Au Pied de Cochon (Martin Picard’s baroque temple to excess on Duluth Avenue) serves the most famous foie gras poutine in existence — simultaneously the most indulgent and most correct thing you might eat in North America.
+Poutine emerged in rural Quebec in the late 1950s — French fries with fresh cheese curds (the squeak is not optional) and rich brown gravy.
+La Banquise in the Plateau-Mont-Royal neighbourhood stays open around the clock and serves over 30 versions, from the classic to plates piled with duck confit, foie gras, or pulled pork.
+Au Pied de Cochon (Martin Picard’s gloriously excessive dining room on Duluth Avenue) makes the most famous foie gras poutine going — at once the most indulgent and the most defensible thing you might eat in North America.

 Le Plateau-Mont-Royal

-The Plateau is the cultural heart of Montreal — a neighborhood of Victorian duplexes with their distinctive exterior spiral staircases (designed to save interior space), independent restaurants and bookshops along Saint-Denis Street and Mont-Royal Avenue, the beloved Parc La Fontaine (with outdoor theatre in summer and skating in winter), and a density of creative energy that produces a disproportionate share of Canadian art, music, and literature.
-Café Cherrier on Saint-Denis for a café au lait and a croissant on a sunny morning is a quintessential Montreal experience.
+The Plateau is the cultural heart of Montréal — a neighbourhood of Victorian duplexes with their signature exterior spiral staircases (designed to save interior space), independent restaurants and bookshops along Saint-Denis Street and Mont-Royal Avenue, the beloved Parc La Fontaine (outdoor theatre in summer, skating in winter), and a creative density that outweighs its modest footprint in Canadian art, music, and literature.
+A café au lait and a croissant at Café Cherrier on Saint-Denis on a sunny morning is about as quintessentially Montréal as it gets.

 Mile End

-Mile End, at the northern end of the Plateau, is where Montreal’s musicians, artists, and tech startup culture have concentrated — the neighborhood where Arcade Fire, Godspeed You!
-Black Emperor, and a remarkable number of other bands developed their sound in the 2000s.
+Mile End, at the northern end of the Plateau, is where Montréal’s musicians, artists, and tech startup culture have clustered — the neighbourhood where Arcade Fire, Godspeed You!
+Black Emperor, and a long list of other bands found their sound in the 2000s.
 The two bagel institutions (St-Viateur, Fairmount) are here.
 The independent coffee shops (Café Névé, Myriade) are among the finest in Canada.
-The stretch of Bernard Avenue and Saint-Laurent above Mont-Royal has some of the city’s most interesting independent restaurants and boutiques.
+The stretch of Bernard Avenue and Saint-Laurent above Mont-Royal holds some of the city’s most interesting restaurants and boutiques.

 Festivals and Cultural Life

-Montreal’s festival calendar is genuinely extraordinary — the city seems to understand that a city locked in winter for five months needs to compensate with spectacular summers.
-The Montreal International Jazz Festival (late June–early July) is the world’s largest jazz festival, with over 650 concerts (500+ free outdoor performances) across multiple stages in the city center — the outdoor shows on Rue Sainte-Catherine transform the downtown into an outdoor concert hall.
-Just for Laughs (July) is the world’s largest comedy festival, with gala shows and free outdoor performances throughout the city.
+Montréal’s festival calendar is hard to overstate — a city locked in winter for five months seems to have decided its summers should make up the difference.
+The Montreal International Jazz Festival (late June–early July) is recognized by Guinness World Records as the largest jazz festival on the planet, with more than 350 concerts (roughly two-thirds of them free, open-air shows) across the Quartier des Spectacles — the outdoor performances turn the downtown core into one big concert hall.
+Just for Laughs (July) is the world’s largest comedy festival, back on its feet under new ownership since 2025, with gala shows and free outdoor performances throughout the city.
 Osheaga (August at Parc Jean-Drapeau) is one of Canada’s premier multi-day music festivals.
 Les Nuits d’Afrique (July) celebrates African and Caribbean music.
 Montréal en Lumière (February) is a winter light festival that makes the dark season considerably more bearable.
-The Montreal Museum of Fine Arts (Musée des beaux-arts de Montréal) has a permanent collection of 44,000 works and stages some of the finest touring exhibitions in North America.
+The Montreal Museum of Fine Arts (Musée des beaux-arts de Montréal) holds a permanent collection of some 47,000 works and stages some of the strongest touring exhibitions in North America.

 Getting There and Practical Information

 Montreal Pierre Elliott Trudeau Airport has direct connections from Europe (Paris, London, Lisbon, Geneva), the US (New York, Boston, Chicago, Miami, Los Angeles), and across Canada.
-VIA Rail connects Montreal to Quebec City in 3 hours, to Ottawa in 2 hours, and to Toronto in about 5 hours — useful for multi-city itineraries.
-The city’s metro (STM) is clean, efficient, and covers the city well; a day pass (about $11) is good value for tourists.
+VIA Rail links Montreal to Quebec City in about 3 hours, Ottawa in 2 hours, and Toronto in roughly 5 hours — useful for stitching together a multi-city trip.
+The city’s metro (STM), with four lines and 68 stations, is clean, efficient, and covers the centre well; a day pass (about $11) is good value for tourists.
 The best time to visit is June–September for warm weather and the festival season; February for carnival atmosphere and winter sports; November–December for Christmas markets.
-Winter temperatures typically range from -10°C to -20°C in January — dress accordingly, but the city functions at full capacity regardless.
+Winter temperatures in January typically run from -10°C to -20°C — dress accordingly, though the city keeps running at full capacity regardless.